lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

 ..
 In the case of more complicated procedures, more sophisticated methodologies may be appropriate, such as multiple section headings or a list of linked procedures to be performed in the specified order.
 ..
 For highly complicated procedures, consider breaking them into separate procedure.
 Some options are a high-level procedure with links, separating into smaller procedures or utilizing the reST ``include`` directive <https://docutils.sourceforge.io/docs/ref/rst/directives.html#include>.

-In a browser open the links below under the heading corresponding to the environment you want to interact with.
+In a browser open the links below under the heading corresponding to the operational environment you want to interact with.

-For instance, open the nublado link in :ref:`NTS <Observing-Interface-Environments-NTS>` to interact with the observatory control system in that environment.
+For instance, open the nublado link in :ref:`NTS <Observing-Interface-Operational-Environments-NTS>` to interact with the observatory control system in that operational environment.

-.. _Observing-Interface-Environments-NTS:
+.. _Observing-Interface-Operational-Environments-NTS:

 NCSA Test Stand (NTS)
 ---------------------

 The NTS is currently being used as a staging platform to test software deployment prior to deployment at the summit.
-Systems that control hardware at the :ref:`Summit <Observing-Interface-Environments-Summit>` run here in simulation mode.
+Systems that control hardware at the :ref:`Summit <Observing-Interface-Operational-Environments-Summit>` run here in simulation mode.
 Once deployment is tested here, the platform is made available for general users for training, testing and developing of control algorithm and procedures.

 - Nublado: https://lsst-nts-k8s.ncsa.illinois.edu/